-People probably think of me as someone who sticks up for the underdogs of society.
-I may be an activist of some kind, or if not, then it’s still quite likely that my opinions about such matters as human rights, discrimination, and justice are strong and carefully considered.
+People might think of me as someone who sticks up for the underdogs of society.
+I may be an activist of some kind, or if not, then it’s still likely that my opinions about such matters as human rights, discrimination, and justice are strong and carefully considered.
 I may be willing to engage in heated discussions about such matters with relatively little provocation.

-This whole attitude reflects my innate talent for identifying myself with groups, especially groups who are subject to control by authority figures.
+This whole attitude reflects an innate talent for identifying myself with groups, especially groups who are subject to control by authority figures.
 In the process of identifying with the group, I become very sensitive to those who might act against the interest of the group.
 I watch carefully for signs that the authorities have some kind of hidden agenda.

-If I think about my feelings and opinions and watch how I interact with others, perhaps I can understand why it is so important for society to contain people with my talents.
+If I think about my feelings and opinions and watch how I interact with others, I can understand why it is so important for society to contain people with my talents.
 By being especially sensitive to hypocrisy and hidden agendas in others, people like me offer a valuable balance for those who are focused on using their power in broad, visible ways.
 My talents can help to keep power-oriented people (who are not necessarily bad people) from falling prey to the great temptations of their positions.
 But there is a dangerous trap associated with this talent for spotting hidden messages.

-Because I naturally tend to identify with my group, it might be easy for me to get carried away in my endless quest to uncover the hypocrisy in others.
+Because I naturally tend to identify with my group, it might be easy for me to get carried away in an endless quest to uncover the hypocrisy in others.
 If I lose myself in the quest, I might become convinced that no one can ever be trusted.
-I might start to see hidden motivations in even the most innocent activities.
-I may fall into a pattern of doubt, unable to know how to spot real honesty in others.
+I start to see hidden motivations in even the most innocent activities.
+I fall into a pattern of doubt, unable to know how to spot real honesty in others.
 Then I might become cynical, negative, and possibly severely depressed.
 Nothing seems worthwhile because everyone seems to be acting out of pure self-interest.